 When I was younger, I took my silky locks for granted.
 I never needed to blow dry my hair, and somehow it always remained smooth and straight.
-Somewhere along the line, and most certainly after my pregnancies, my hair adopted a very annoying frizziness that can only be tamed by two things: some tried and tested products, and a good blow dry.
+Somewhere along the line, and most certainly after my pregnancies, it adopted a very annoying frizziness that can only be tamed by two things: some tried and tested products, and a good blow dry.

 In case you’re also a member of the frizz-fighting brigade, here are some of my tips for smooth hair that shines:

-- Wash your hair less often
+- Wash less often

 How often you wash your hair should be based on how much oil your scalp produces.
 If your scalp is oily, you may need to wash it as often as once a day.
 But if you have chemically treated hair, your hair may be drier, so you should wash it less frequently.
 Every 2-3 days is ideal.
 As you get older, your scalp makes less oil, so that’s another reason to cut back on the shampoo.
-But if you see flakes in your hair, you may not be shampooing enough.
+But if you see flakes, you may not be shampooing enough.
 This can lead to dandruff and other unsightly and uncomfortable scalp diseases.